-It’s hard not to get emotional when you look at this lovely mural by Bradley Theodore, honouring Anthony Bourdain.
-Bourdain was a renowned chef, traveller, and host of the television series Parts Unknown who tragically committed suicide earlier this year.
+It’s hard not to get emotional when you look at this lovely mural by Bradley Theodore, honoring Anthony Bourdain.
+Bourdain was a renowned chef, traveler, and host of the television series Parts Unknown who tragically committed suicide earlier this year.

 4) Welcoming Immigrants 👐

 This seven-story mural by British street artist Stik is called Migrant and depicts a stick figure peering out onto Allan Street, which also happens to be known as the Avenue of Immigrants.
 Stik worked alongside the Tenement Museum to complete this mural and helped fundraise more than $12,000 to help new immigrants receive English language classes.